 \section{Encoder Training}

-The results of zero-shot evaluation on CapRetrieval calls for more expressive embeddings that capture fine-grained semantics and world knowledge integration.
-We proceed further examination by finetuning encoders with sets of small-scale experiments.
+The results of zero-shot evaluation on CapRetrieval calls for more expressive embeddings that capture fine-grained concepts and world knowledge integration.
+We proceed with further examination by finetuning encoders with training data strategies.